jddevcloud/jddevcloud/README.md

 # 👋 Hi, I’m @jddevcloud and I insterested on Automation and various cloud vendors Like Azure, AWS and GCP

-## My skills are focused on deploying infrastructure using IaC pipelines, developing automation processes and managing clusters on k8s (And all tools in relation).
+## My skills are focused on deploying infrastructure using IaC pipelines, developing automation processes and managing clusters on k8s (And all tools in relation)

-## Having said that, I hope you can find an answer or a piece of code that could help on your cloud journey (remember to have an agnostic approach always).
+## Having said that, hoping you can find an answer or a piece of code that could help on your cloud journey